 Are you ready to commit?

 Not only is therapy a commitment of your time and energy, it’s a financial commitment as well.
-Because much of therapy’s effectiveness is based on these commitments, it’s important that you plan your time and budget your money for up to 6 months of therapy.
-Many couples will save up before attending therapy to ensure that they will have enough money to complete treatment.
+Because much of therapy’s effectiveness is based on these commitments, it’s important that you plan your time and budget your money for 3-6 months of therapy (or more).
 I encourage you to carefully consider your level of commitment – as it relates to your time, your energy, and your money – before you decide if Couples Therapy is right for you.
-To put the financial commitment in perspective, the cost can range from $1,500 to $5,000+ depending on the length of treatment.
+To put the financial commitment in perspective, the cost can range from $1,500 to $3,000+ depending on the length of treatment.
 If we work together, I ask that you and your partner both be “all in” and fully committed to making your relationship work.

 Pricing for 60 Minute Sessions